 E&C: Let’s begin with the basics.
 How would you describe Purple Wave Auction to someone unfamiliar with it?

 PW: We are a full-service, no-reserve online auction platform.
 That means we manage every step of the sale—from listing and marketing to buyer payment and documentation—entirely online.
 There’s no transportation of equipment to an auction yard.
-The seller keeps it until it’s sold and picked up.
+The seller sells each piece of equipment from where it sits.
 Everything is done transparently, and every item sells to the highest bidder.
 It’s a modern take on a process that’s traditionally been time-consuming and costly.

 E&C: How does the “no-reserve” model benefit both buyers and sellers?

 PW: For buyers, it means what you see is what you get—there’s no artificial floor to inflate prices.
 For sellers, it ensures a high level of buyer engagement.
+The no-reserve marketplace brings bidders and competition.
 Buyers are more likely to bid when they know there’s no reserve holding things back.
 In most cases, this leads to competitive bidding and strong final prices.
 It also creates certainty for the seller: the item will sell, no matter what.

 E&C: Who typically uses your platform?